eslint/rfcs/designs/2021-package-exports/README.md

 Nothing outside of these classes will be accessible from outside of the `eslint` package.

+The `use-at-your-own-risk` entrypoint will support the following APIs:

+* `rules` - an instance of [`LazyLoadingRuleMap`](https://github.com/eslint/eslint/blob/master/lib/rules/utils/lazy-loading-rule-map.js) that contains all of the core rules.
+This object maps rule IDs to rule implementations.
+(ESLint does not formally allow or encourage people to extend the core rules, but given that there are utilities that already do so with the understanding that the APIs are not guaranteed, we will continue to allow access to them.)

 ## Documentation

 Most of the documentation changes will take place on the [Node.js API page](https://eslint.org/docs/developer-guide/nodejs-api).
 We will also need to announce this change in a blog post ahead of time to give developers a heads-up.